jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Ancient Crystal Dragon.md

 RacialMods:
 Languages: Common, Draconic, Dwarven, Elven, Terran, Undercommon
 SQ: razor sharp
+SpecialAbilities:
+  Razor Sharp (Sp): >
+    All of a crystal dragon's natural attacks deal slashing damage.
+  Ray Reflection (Ex): >
-SpecialAbilities: Razor Sharp (Sp) All of a crystal dragon's natural attacks deal slashing damage.
-Ray Reflection (Ex) An ancient crystal dragon's scales reflect ray spells back upon the ray's source if the ray fails to overcome the dragon's spell resistance.
-Scintillating Aura (Su) A great wyrm crystal dragon radiates an aura of scintillating color from its jeweled scales to a radius of 60 feet.
+    An ancient crystal dragon's scales reflect ray spells back upon the ray's source if the ray fails to overcome the dragon's spell resistance.
+  Scintillating Aura (Su): >
+    A great wyrm crystal dragon radiates an aura of scintillating color from its jeweled scales to a radius of 60 feet.
 All within this area must make a Will save each round to avoid being stunned (if the victim has 15 or fewer Hit Dice) or confused (if the victim has more than 15 Hit Dice) for 1 round.
 The save DC is equal to the dragon's breath weapon save DC.
 This is a mind-affecting effect.
 The dragon can activate or suppress this aura as a free action.
+  Spell-Like Abilities (Sp): >
-Spell-Like Abilities (Sp) A crystal dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) upon reaching the listed age category.
+    A crystal dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) upon reaching the listed age category.
 Very young-color spray; Juvenile-glitterdust; Adult-rainbow pattern; Old- stone to flesh (3/day); Ancient-prismatic spray (3/day); Great wyrm-imprisonment (1/day).
   Tremorsense (Ex): >
     Crystal dragons do not gain tremorsense until juvenile age (30 ft.), improving at adult (60 ft.) and old (120 ft.).
 SpellsKnown: Spells Known (CL 9th;  concentration +17)  4th (6/day)-dimension door, phantasmal killer (DC 22)  3rd (8/day)-displacement, lightning bolt (DC 21), major image (DC 21)  2nd (8/day)-blindness/deafness (DC 20), invisibility, minor image (DC 20), mirror image  1st (8/day)-alarm, feather fall, magic aura, silent image (DC 19), unseen servant  0 (at will)-acid splash, detect magic, detect poison, ghost sound, mage hand, message, read magic, touch of fatigue